AlexandrSokolov/frontend/react/docs/02_state&events/FAQ_05_State_via_hooks.md

 ### What can I do with Hooks that I couldn’t with classes?

 > [Our goal is for Hooks to cover all use cases for classes as soon as possible.](https://legacy.reactjs.org/docs/hooks-faq.html#do-hooks-cover-all-use-cases-for-classes)

+### Using hooks in class components

+You can’t use Hooks inside a class component.

 ### Define `state` and access it a stateless function via hooks